Hard Cider Explained

 Best Hard Cider

-While there are many hard ciders to try, below we take you through some fan-favorite hard cider brands:
+There are many hard ciders to try, and we'll take you through some fan-favorite hard cider brands below:

 - Stella Artois Cidre (Baldwinsville, New York) 4.5% ABV